Service Learning Program & Graduation Requirements

 - To encourage growth in assuming responsibilities in caring for others.

-- To enhance ability to adapt outside one’s normal environment.
+- To enhance the ability to adapt outside one’s normal environment.

-- And to interact with a variety of adults in a variety of setting.
+- And to interact with a variety of adults in a variety of settings.

 Service Learning activities can be done in or out of school, as a group or as individual projects.
 Service Learning activities are those that are done for or on behalf of others (not including immediate family members) for which no compensation (monetary or other) has been given.

-On Graduation Day, if the SL hours have not been met, the student may participate in the ceremony but the official HS Diploma and transcript will be withheld until the SL hours have been completed, documented and submitted to the school.
+On Graduation Day, if the Service Learning hours have not been met, the student may participate in the ceremony but the official HS Diploma and transcript will be withheld until the Service Learning hours have been completed, documented and submitted to the school.

-* Seniors must have their SL hours completed and documented by April 15. *
+* Seniors must have their Service Learning hours completed and documented by April 15. *